-NBQ's assets are mainly funded by customer deposits, constituting 95% of non-equity funding as of December 2022.
-The bank has a high reliance on high-cost time deposits, at 61% of total customer accounts as of December 2022, although this improved from the 2018 level (76%).
-The funding book also exhibits high concentration, with 43% of the deposits sourced from related parties as of December 2022, significantly up from 21% as of 2018, reflecting the corporate nature of NBQ's franchise.
+NBQ's assets are mainly funded by customer deposits, constituting 95% of non-equity funding as of September 2023.
+The bank has a high reliance on high cost time deposits, at 63% of total customer accounts as of September 2023, although this improved from the 2018 level (76%).
+The funding book also exhibits high concentration, with 46% of the deposits sourced from related parties as of September 2023, reflecting also the corporate nature of NBQ's franchise.